moorepants/dissertation/control.rst

 interpretation, i.e. that the right half plane zero is the steer torque to steer angle transfer function.

+.. todo:: Quote cossalter 2007 on the second def of coutnersteer

 The first and most common definition of countersteer is

 - Steer torque is applied in the opposite direction you want to turn which in